Learn all about the benefits of e-commerce and see examples of the best e-commerce sites out there.

-Defining digital commerce today looks very different than it did even a few years ago – there are many more steps and considerations that must be factored into the definition, and you cannot properly explain digital commerce without all of them.
+Defining digital commerce today looks very different than it did even a few years ago – there are many more steps and considerations that must be factored into the definition, and you cannot properly explain it without all of them.

 In its’ most simple definition, digital commerce provides the ability for consumers to buy services and products online, without having to speak to or contact anyone – it is an end-to-end process of selling goods and services through digital channels.

-Modern digital commerce encompasses all of the touchpoints and processes throughout the entire consumer journey.
+Modern commerce encompasses all of the touchpoints and processes throughout the entire consumer journey.
 This means that all of the tools, processes, and technologies used to create the online offer are critical to the overall definition.